nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <br>1.
 The deadline could be the date you need to submit the project to the client. <br>
 2. The deadline could instead be the date by which you need to follow up with a potential client. <br>
+3. Payment status values are displayed as an icon with the colours orange, yellow, green and red for the values pending, partial, paid and late respectively. <br>
-3. You may hover over the Payment Status Icon to view the payment status as text.
+4. You may hover over the Payment Status Icon to view the payment status as text.

 </div>